-We are a recruitment agency and recruitment business as defined in the Employment Agencies and Employment Businesses Regulations 2003 (our business).
-We also provide the following other services.
+We are a recruitment agency and recruitment business as defined in the Employment Agencies and Employment Businesses Regulations 2003.
 We collect the personal data of the following types of people to allow us to undertake our business;

 We collect information about you to carry out our core business and ancillary activities.

-This is information about you that you give us by filling in forms on our site www.idpp.com (our site) or by corresponding with us by phone, e-mail or otherwise.
-It includes information you provide when you register to use our site, to enter our database, subscribe to our services or newsletters, attend our events, participate in discussion boards or other social media functions on our site, enter a competition, promotion or survey and when you report a problem with our site.
+This is information about you that you give us by filling in forms on our site https://idpp.com/and sending through your curriculum vitae or by corresponding with us by phone, e-mail or otherwise.
+It includes information you provide when you register to use our site, to enter our database, subscribe to our services, attend our events, participate in discussion boards or other social media functions on our site, enter a competition, promotion or survey, and when you report a problem with our site.

 We use information held about you in the following ways:

 Our legal basis for the processing of personal data is Consent, described in more detail below.
 In some circumstances, where required by law, we may process your personal data without your knowledge or consent.
 This will only be done within the bounds of the Data Protection Legislation and your legal rights.